sulu/web-twig/docs/image.md

 <img alt="Title" title="Description" src="/uploads/media/100x/01/image.jpg?v=1-0" width="'100" height="56">
 ```

 The `$imageFormatConfiguration` parameter is optional.
-Without it will try to
+If it is not set, the extension
-guess the format by the given format key.
-It will then only work with format keys
+tries to guess the dimensions by the given format key.
+This will only work for format keys
-like 100x, x100, 100x@2x, 100x100-inset and similars.
+in the format of 100x, x100, 100x@2x and 100x100-inset.